“Collaboration” has become a buzz word that we attach to any process that involves people working together.

-This is where and how disruption happens–when you invite people into the room and assure them that their contribution will be honored, they choose to contribution.
+This is where and how disruption happens – when you invite people into the room and assure them that their contribution will be honored, they choose to contribute.
 They choose collaboration.

-Tap into of crowd if you believe the most valuable person is the crowd.
-You must innately believe that smartest person in the room -is the room–and that the more diverse room, the smarter it gets.
+Tap into a crowd if you believe the most valuable person is the crowd.
+You must innately believe that smartest person in the room is the room – and that the more diverse room, the smarter it gets.

 Collaboration requires unrelenting determination and commitment from those who now understand that the desired result can only be achieved together.

-People at any level can make an impact, be a leader, break barrier.
-No only can they ; they must.
+People at any level can make an impact, be a leader, break a barrier.
+No only can they; they must.

 We are smarter together.